rabbitmq/rabbitmq-website/site/tutorials/tutorial-five-java.md

 Putting it all together
 -----------------------

-We're going to use the `topic` exchange in our logging system.
+We're going to use a `topic` exchange in our logging system.
 We'll start off with a working assumption that the routing keys of logs will have two words: "`<facility>.<severity>`".